samarth54/Bank-Loan-Case-Study/README.md

 This is a project aimed at upskilling in data analysis using Microsoft Excel.
 The goal of this case study is to explore patterns and insights from urban loan applicants to understand loan repayment behaviors and help identify key risk indicators.

-The analysis was conducted using a real-world loan dataset and includes data cleaning, univariate and bivariate analysis, handling of missing data, outlier detection, data imbalance study, and correlation insights — all implemented through Excel-based techniques like Pivot Tables, charts, Power Query, and dashboards.
+The analysis was conducted using a real-world loan dataset and includes data cleaning, univariate and bivariate analysis, handling of missing data, outlier detection, data imbalance study, and correlation insights — all implemented through Excel-based techniques like Pivot Tables, charts, Power Query, and dashboards and an interactive Power BI dashboard to explore patterns, repayment behaviors, and risk indicators dynamically.

 ## 🎯 Project Objectives